top of page

 Demand barking is fairly self-explanatory; it’s the process of a dog vocalising in order to get something they want.
 This can include growls, mumbles, squeaks, yips, and other noises that dogs are capable of so I’ve included all forms of vocalisation in my definition of demand barking.
 The dog can demand bark in order to; gain attention, access to food, an area of the house/garden, access to social interactions or to gain access to an opportunity to play.
 Below is a treatment plan for demand barking.

-1. Prevent It Happening In The First Place
+1. Prevent It From Happening In The First Place

 Prevention is key for a number of reasons: